omgnetwork/omgnetwork.github.io/docs/run-watcher-locally.md

 ## Prerequisites

-1. [Docker Compose](https://docs.docker.com/compose/install) > `1.17`.
+1. [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) > `1.17`.
 The docker-compose tooling allows users to run their own instance of the Watcher to connect to the OMG Network and validate transactions.

-To check if you have Docker Compose installed, run the following command in your terminal:
+To check if you have Docker and Docker Compose installed, run the following commands in your terminal:
 ```
-docker-compose --version
+docker -v && docker-compose --version
 ```
 Example output:
 ```
+Docker version 19.03.9, build 9d988398e7
 docker-compose version 1.25.5, build 8a1c60f6
 ```